Find Trade Colleges

 • Identify interested and qualified customers to provide them with additional information.

-When polled, Demonstrators and Product Promoters say the following skills are most frequently used in their jobs:
+These are the skills Demonstrators and Product Promoters say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.